NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

 using a ``dataset_input``.
-This is a dictionary which minimally specifies the name of the dataset, but can also control behaviour such as contributions to the covariance matrix for the dataset and NNLO cfactors.
+This is a dictionary which minimally specifies the name of the dataset, but can also control behaviour such as contributions to the covariance matrix for the dataset and NNLO C-factors.

-here is an example dataset input:
+Here is an example dataset input:

 .. code:: yaml